-Flooding is a hazard that is already very likely in Larimer County, however, the burn scar from the Cameron Peak Wildfire is over 200,000 acres, which increases this likelihood of post-fire flooding occurring significantly in Larimer County.
+Flooding is a hazard that is likely in Larimer County.
+Large acre wildfires lead to burn scars that change the landscape leading to an increased risk of flash flooding and debris flows.
 Additionally, areas that typically experience high waters, particularly in the spring run-off such as rivers, streams, or tributaries, and properties located below or downstream from the burn areas are at increased risk of flooding.

-Larimer County OEM has compiled a comprehensive resource guide specifically for post-fire burn-scar related flooding.
+Larimer County OEM has compiled a comprehensive resource guide specifically for post-fire burn scar related flooding.
 This can be accessed on our website at www.larimer.gov/emergency.

-JULY 20, 2021 | BLACK HOLLOW FLOOD
+JULY 20, 2021 BLACK HOLLOW DEBRIS FLOW